Presidency of Eurico Gaspar Dutra: Inauguration

 To establish a democratic rule that lasted 19 years, a constitutional pact was made between the major parties of the liberal center, the PSD and the UDN, although left-wing parties such as the Communist Party of Brazil (PCB) and the PTB were also active.
-Dutra initially allowed them to criticise the government until 1947, when it's leader, Senator Luis Carlos Prestes, announced that if the Soviet Union and the Brazil were to go to war, Brazilian communists would support the Soviet Union.
+Dutra initially allowed them to criticise the government until 1947, when its leader, Senator Luis Carlos Prestes, announced that if the Soviet Union and the Brazil were to go to war, Brazilian communists would support the Soviet Union.
 Brazil heavily shifted to the American camp during the cold war.
 Still, Dutra typically did not interfere in decisions, even when his term was reduced from six to five years.

 Economy

 Dutra tried to use the principles of laissez faire liberalism, suspending exchange rate controls and allowing the import of manufactured goods to avoid a rise in inflation.

 Dutra's trade policy was criticized for its poor use of the foreign currency accumulated during the war, and for misjudging the situation of the reserves.
 In 1946, half of the savings were in gold and the other half, US$235 million were in blocked pounds sterling and only US$92 million were actually liquid and usable in countries with convertible currencies.
 One of the origins of the problem was that Brazil had a surplus with inconvertible currency areas and deficits with the US and other countries.
 Also, in the post-war period, there was no influx of public or private capital into Brazil, which was not a priority in the new global context.

 The overvalued exchange rate, by discouraging the supply of the product, could be used to support international coffee prices, but it acted as a disincentive to the export sector, deflecting investment towards production for the domestic market.
 The spurt of economic development that resulted from this policy was called "spontaneous industrialization", which was assisted by a more liberal credit policy.
 Between 1946 and 1952, the average annual growth rate of real output was 6.2%, while industrial output grew by 7.9%.
 The composition of GDP changed: agriculture went from 37% in 1939 to 31.8% in 1951, while industry grew from 17.5% to 19.6% in the same period.
 Supported by the inauguration of the Companhia Siderúrgica Nacional, Brazilian steel production rose from 205,935 tons in 1945 to 788,557 tons in 1950.

 During this period, the cost of living rose by 60%, but the minimum wage remained the same as Vargas had set it in December 1943 (between 240 old cruzeiros in Recife and 380 in Rio de Janeiro).